grafana/carbon-relay-ng/README.md

   * any routes that matches
 * The route can have different behaviors, based on its type:

-  * for grafanaNet / kafkaMdm routes, there is only a single endpoint so that's where the data goes.
+  * for grafanaNet / kafkaMdm / Google PubSub routes, there is only a single endpoint so that's where the data goes.
 For standard/carbon routes you can control how data gets routed into destinations:
   * sendAllMatch: send all metrics to all the defined endpoints (possibly, and commonly only 1 endpoint).
   * sendFirstMatch: send the metrics to the first endpoint that matches it.
   * consistentHashing: the algorithm is the same as Carbon's consistent hashing.